ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - More items are on the way!
 There's a lot to work with.
 - Stats are set close to RoR1's whenever possible.
 May eventually set up a config preset which balances items a little more carefully with respect to RoR2's existing content.
 - Beating Embryo has no effect on Lunar equipments (other than Lost Doll).
 This is a design decision, but disabled-by-default effects are planned.
+- Color tags on pickup model text are too bright.
 - See the GitHub repo for more!

+## Modder Resources

+ClassicItems exposes some members as public for use in compatibility patches in other mods.
+For details and instructions on applying these, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/modding.md

 ## Changelog

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md

+**3.1.0**

+- ADDED ITEMS: Pillaged Gold, Prescriptions, Safeguard Lantern, Old Box!
+- Pickup models now have dynamically generated name/description text instead of an unreadable blur.
+This can be disabled for performance on low-end systems.
+- Pickup models now also have a modified spin animation (so the new text stays still long enough to read).
+- Improved appearance of pickup models in general.
+- Lunar Equipment cards now look different from normal Equipment.
+- Fixed Snake Eyes not working in multiplayer, and not applying to enemies if in AffectAll mode.
+- Added a few failsafes to Boxing Gloves and Snowglobe, which were possibly conflicting with other mods.
+- Beating Embryo now exposes a Compat_Register method for stopping default proc behavior on modded equipments.

 **3.0.1**